tldr-pages/tldr/pages/linux/navi.md

 `navi --print`

-- Output shell widget source code.
-Automatically detects your shell if possible, but can be specified:
+- Output shell widget source code (It automatically detects your shell if possible, but can also be specified manually):

 `navi widget {{shell}}`